ray-di/Ray.Di/README.md

 // It works!
 ```
 This is an example of **Linked Bindings**.
-Linked bindings map a type to its implementation.
+Linked bindings map a type to its implementation, it can also be chained.

 ### Provider Bindings